invisiblellama/scorm-packages-adapt-idbasics-1_hackathon23/README.md

 ### Getting Started - Local

-To get started using this lab, ensure you have met the minimum [requirements](#requirements) and then follow these steps.
+To get started using this lab, ensure you have met the minimum [requirements](#requirements) and then follow these steps

 1. Clone this repository to your local machine.
    ```bash